The long-haul truck of the future.

 Besides the radar, there is a stereo camera (100-meter range, 45-degree horizontal angle of view and 27-degree vertical angle of view) pointed toward the front.
 It identifies road surfaces and their lanes, crucial to automatic guidance.
 Moreover, the stereo camera detects pedestrians and any other moving or stationary objects within the space being scanned.
 The results are used to compute the space available to the truck.
 It also analyzes road surface conditions and reads information on traffic signs.

 Combining all this data in the truck’s central computer renders a more precise picture of the vehicle’s environment than what the human eye is capable of.
-However, the Highway Pilot does not make its decisions based solely on sensor data.
+However, the Active Drive Assist does not make its decisions based solely on sensor data.
 Instead, it also includes information from the three-dimensional maps, which are also used for the Predictive Powertrain Control (PPC) assistance system.
 Added to that is the continuous exchange of data with other vehicles (vehicle-to-vehicle communication, or V2V) and a network of fixed base stations (vehicle-to-infrastructure communication, or V2I).
 The data is transmitted on the G5 WiFi frequency at 5.9 gigahertz.

 THE TRADITION OF TRANSPORTING GOODS EFFICIENTLY